Zafeer/tdd-refactor-legacy/README.md

 ## Objectives

+- **Refactor Legacy Code:** Improve the structure and quality of existing codebases without changing their external behavior.

 - **Promote TDD Practices:** Encourage the habit of writing tests before implementing functionality.
   1. Use FIRST Principles
   2. Use Red-Green-Refactor